rolland1986/fashion-sales-analysis/README.md

   - jan-march/ → Sales and discount analysis for Jan–Mar 2024
   - may-june/ → Sales and discount analysis for May–Jun 2024
   - oct-nov/ → Sales and discount analysis for Oct–Nov 2024

+### 🔹 Power BI
+The *Power BI dashboards* provide:
+- *Top 10 suppliers by total sales* (YoY comparison)
+- *Total sales & quantity* YoY for each period
+- Dynamic visual insights into supplier and product performance

+### 🐍 Python Analysis
+The *Python notebooks* complement Power BI by:
+- Performing sales trend analysis using *Pandas & Matplotlib*
+- Calculating YoY growth percentages and top-performing products
+- Exporting charts for LinkedIn and business reports

 *Key analyses:*
 1. Top suppliers by total sales and discount percentage